wyszo/TaskRatchet-iOS/Project.md

 		- There are also rooms where people can see your goals you're working on and work using pomodoros.
 		- In a way that's similar to Beeminder (but more user-friendly).
 		- It also makes you review your previous day against the intentions that have been set.
 Which is great!
+		- It allows you to assign pomodoros to tasks to check/visualise how long they took.
 	  #done Try Complice out
 	   - StickK: Allows to create commitment contracts and put money on the line to ensure completion.
 		#task Try StickK